gaperton/Type-R/docs/chapters/record.md

 ## Definitions in TypeScript

-Type-R implements experimental support for TypeScript record definitions.
+Type-R supports several options to define record attributes.

 ### `decorator` @attr

-The simplest form of attribute definition.
+Turns TypeScript class property definition to the record's attribute, automatically extracting attribute type from the TypeScript type annotation.
 Requires `reflect-metadata` npm package and `emitDecoratorMetadata` option set to true in the `tsconfig.json`.

-No metadata can be attached.
+No attribute metadata can be attached.

 ```javascript
 import { define, attr, Record } from 'type-r'